 Practicing Mindfulness at UChicago

-In addition to Health Promotion and Wellness’s Mindfulness Meditation Course and Retreat, there are a variety of ways you can practice mindfulness meditation at UChicago.
+In addition to UChicago Student Wellness's Mindfulness Meditation Course and Retreat, there are a variety of ways you can practice mindfulness meditation at UChicago.

 Mindfulness Practice: Returning to Center